SystemsApproach/sdn/trellis.rst

     High availability through a combination of dual-homing, link bonding, and ECMP groups.

-Details about link aggregation and ECMP are beyond the scope of this book, but the idea is straightforward: the packet forwarding mechanism is augmented to load balance outgoing packets among a group (e.g., a pair) of links (egress ports) rather than having just a single “best” output link (egress port).
-This both improves bandwidth and results in an automatic recover mechanism should any single link fail.
+The use of link aggregation and ECMP is straightforward: the packet forwarding mechanism is augmented to load balance outgoing packets among a group (e.g., a pair) of links (egress ports) rather than having just a single “best” output link (egress port).
+This both improves bandwidth and results in an automatic recovery mechanism should any single link fail.
 It is also the case that switch forwarding pipelines have explicit support for port groups, so once equivalences are established, they can be pushed all the way into the data plane.

+To be clear, ECMP is a forwarding strategy that Trellis applies uniformly across all the switches in the fabric.
+The Trellis control application knows the topology, and pushes the port groups into each of the fabric switches accordingly.
+Each switch then applies these port groups to its forwarding pipeline, which then forwards packets across the set of ports in each group without additional control plane involvement.

 Fourth, with respect to scalability, Trellis has demonstrated the ability to support up to 120k routes and 250k flows.
 This is in a